Ethinyl estradiol and norgestimate (Oral)

 Tell your doctor if you have ever had any unusual or allergic reaction to ethinyl estradiol and norgestimate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of ethinyl estradiol and norgestimate combination have not been performed in the geriatric population. ethinyl estradiol and norgestimate should not be used in elderly women.
+Appropriate studies on the relationship of age to the effects of ethinyl estradiol and norgestimate combination have not been performed in the geriatric population.
+Ethinyl estradiol and norgestimate is not indicated for use in elderly women.